saltedge/sca-authenticator-ios/SaltedgeAuthenticatorSDKv2/README.md

 ### CocoaPods

 CocoaPods is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate `SaltedgeAuthenticatorSDK` into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate `SaltedgeAuthenticatorSDKv2` into your Xcode project using CocoaPods, specify it in your Podfile:

-`pod 'SaltedgeAuthenticatorSDK'`
+`pod 'SaltedgeAuthenticatorSDKv2'`

 ## How to use